tparchman/GAIN_summer2021/day_one/unixI_primer.md

 ## 3. Big data: text processing and manipulation
 Most big data is stored as text, or compressed text files.
 Text is special  binary format of storing data whose numbers correspond to human readable digits, letters or characters.
 This is the most transparent and transportable way to store data, and is hence the medium of big data.

 In addition, computer code is written in text.
-In this course we will write Bash and Python scripts, which will simply be written and stored in text files interpretted by the appropriate mechanism and executed through your terminal.
+In this course we will write Python scripts which will simply be written and stored in text files interpretted by the appropriate mechanism and executed through your terminal.

 ## 4. Text editors for writing and storing code